joekrinke15/blog/_posts/2020-10-01-Star-Wars-API.md

     all_results = all_results + people2['results']
 ```

+Now let's determine who is the oldest character in the Star Wars universe.
+Star Wars uses a pretty interesting way to measure the ages of people (and aliens/robots).
+Everything is dated as BBY or ABY, which stands for "Before Battle of Yavin" or "After Battle of Yavin" -this is evidently the battle in which the first death star was destroyed.
+Older people would have higher BBY values (6000BBY), whereas younger people would have higher ABY values (6000ABY).
+This dataset doesn't have anyone born in BBY, which makes this problem a bit simpler.
+We can begin by getting a list of the birth years of each character.

 ```python3
 # Loop over the characters to extract all the birth years
 birth_year = []
 for i in all_results:
     birth_year.append((i['birth_year']))
 ```
+The birth years are in a string format with BBY at the end.
+We need to create a function to get the year values from the string.

 ```python3
 def get_num(x):